A young couple looking for the perfect home find themselves trapped in a mysterious labyrinth-like neighborhood of identical houses.

 This is one of those films full of metaphors, the ones you pick out entirely depending on your own circumstances.
 For me, Tom‘s decision to dig a massive hole in the front garden is the equivalent of a new dad retreating to his shed for a never-ending hobby.

 Gemma wears the same outfit day in and day out: the shapeless mom jeans and baggy shirt she had on when they came to look round.
-As a teacher it was a relaxed ensemble driven by the need for practicality and comfort.
+As a teacher it was relaxed and comfy, driven by the need for practicality.
 Once she’s trapped in that house and that life, it looks like the mum uniform you put on every day because you’re too shattered to dig out other, nicer clothes that would get trashed anyway.

 Vivarium reminded me of In Fabric, Peter Strickland’s weird consumerist fable set in a 1980s department store where an exhausted middle-aged woman is sold a seductively beautiful but murderous red dress.
-If In Fabric is Are You Being Served meets the original Suspiria, Vivarium is Suburbicon crossed with The Omen.
+If In Fabric is Are You Being Served crossed with the original Suspiria, Vivarium is Suburbicon meets The Omen.

 In both Vivarium and In Fabric, what starts out as humouring the salesperson against one’s better judgement turns into a nightmare (the perils of politeness!)